sevance37/CarND-MPC/README.md

-# CarND-MPC-Controller
+# CarND-MPC
-Drive a race car around a track using a MPC controller.
+Drive a race car around a track using a MPC (Model Predictive Control).
 The program is written in C++.
 This Project is from Udacity's Self-Driving Car Engineer Nanodegree Program.

 ## Basic Set-up